Disney+ Growth Design

 Challenge

 Each region has unique standards for signing a subscription contract, payment methods, and content ratings.
-The Growth team partnered with our international UX team (IUXD) to learn how these different regions would impact the signup experience.
+The Growth Design team partnered with our international UX team (IUXD) to learn how these regions would impact the signup experience.
 Here were some notable new requirements:

 Solution